Castlevania Lords of Shadow 2 - Initial Impressions

 Just stick to the blood whip, it's easier

 Now, as Dracula, you have 3 different weapons instead of just the color-coded whip of old.
 You have your core whip attacks.
 You also have an ice sword and flame gauntlets.
-These other weapons have similar properties to the old game as well by making it that the ice sword heals you when you attack (for some reason) and the gauntlets cause more damage and crush enemy shields.
+These other weapons have similar properties to the old game as well by making it so that the ice sword heals you when you attack (for some reason) and the gauntlets cause more damage and crush enemy shields.
 Why would you ever use your core whip attacks if these other attacks do so much more?
 They have energy meters that deplete as you use them.
 To refill these meters, you must complete combo strings against enemies, then suck up the energy orbs to power your other weapons.

 As you might guess, this becomes tedious quickly.
 It already was tedious in the first game, but it feels even more tedious here.
-It also wasn't quite as critical to the gameplay until the end in the first game.
+It also wasn't quite as critical to the gameplay until the end of the first game.
 In Lords of Shadow 2, these secondary weapons are crucial to solving puzzles and beating enemies.
 As I mentioned earlier, if you want to see how they could have done this mechanic of multiple weapons with different attributes, look no further than DMC: Devil May Cry.

 Stealth?

 Do you know what is ALWAYS a good idea and could never, EVER, be frustrating or problematic to the player?
-Adding stealth mechanics to action games that are not built for stealth!—That was sarcasm, if you couldn't tell.
+Adding stealth mechanics to action games that are not built for stealth!—That was sarcasm if you couldn't tell.

 If I am playing as the infamous antagonist of Castlevania, the almighty and powerful Dracula, Lord of Vampires, why am I sneaking around?
 He's a vampire!
 Not just any vampire, either.
 He's supposed to be the most powerful vampire of them all!
 And you're making me sneak around like a rat?
-Hell, you even have to transform into a rat to sneak some times.
+Hell, you even have to transform into a rat to sneak sometimes.

 I don't see the need to explain it any further.
 If you're familiar with video games that use stealth, you likely know that it's a problem when it isn't done well.
 Besides, this subject leads to an entirely different essay of 2000+ words.